vuejs/vuepress/packages/docs/docs/guide/markdown.md

 Internal links are converted to `<router-link>` for SPA navigation.
 Also, every `README.md` or `index.md` contained in each sub-directory will automatically be converted to `index.html`, with corresponding URL `/`.

-Given the following directory structure:
+For example, given the following directory structure:

 ```
 .